 Setting-up a Personal Record Organizer

 The Personal Record Organizer (“PRO”) is easy to create and maintain.
 Gather together and/or copy the listed documents.
-If you need help, feel free to ask your Investacorp financial advisor to assist you in this process.
+If you need help, feel free to ask your Investacorp financial professional to assist you in this process.

 Many of the documents referenced below will be important papers and records that should be maintained in a safety deposit box, or fireproof lockbox (e.g. original or certified copies of birth certificates, marriage licenses, social security cards, passports, insurance policies, wills, trust documents, etc.).
 The location of original documents should be noted next to each copied item.